That's Eligible?! Revisiting 3 products that just miss FSA eligibility

 I think we can all agree that good dental care is a healthy "must."
 Because not taking care of your teeth can lead to a wide range of potential health problems (not to mention social concerns).
 So, it would make sense for dental supplies to be eligible, right?
 Well, not quite … at least not yet.

-Unfortunately, items like toothbrushes and floss fall under the umbrella of "general health," and don't make the grade just yet.
+Unfortunately, items like toothbrushes and floss fall under the umbrella of "general health" and "personal hygiene", so they don't make the grade just yet.
 We hope to see some changes in this area, but for now, these products are still taxed.
 That doesn't mean you should stop using them, though.
 There are better ways to make a point…

 (It also doesn't mean there aren't any FSA-eligible oral care products available - there are plenty of ways to keep your mouth healthy using your tax-free funds.)